 See special and limited-time exhibitions throughout the Pacific Northwest

 If the colder weather is getting you down, here’s a suggestion: Why not visit one of the Pacific Northwest’s fascinating museums?
-Many of our region’s museums and galleries have special shows, events and new exhibits running through the spring.
+Many of our region’s museums and galleries have special shows, events and new exhibits running into June.

 A trip to a museum is a moment of discovery.
 Even if you return to the same space again and again, you’ll never know what you will see for the first time.

+You still have time to catch some great, temporary exhibitions that were launched this winter.
 Here are a few notable special exhibits in our region that are worth exploring.
 Please check ahead in case of program changes.
-(Skip to the bottom to see special events and shows dedicated to Black History Month in February.
-And don’t forget to read our Q&A on MoPop’s new hip-hop exhibit.)

 Seattle